maak-sdu/pyScattData/csv_1d_to_2d/README.md

-This code is made for Postdoc Christian Kolle Christensen of the Ravnsbæk Group.
+This code is made for Postdoc Christian Kolle Christensen of the Ravnsbæk Group in the Autumn of 2021 and Spring of 2022.

 From a powder x-ray diffraction mapping experiment, the results of the corresponding Rietveld refinements have been exported as 1D columns.